Mount Whitney Climbs

 Hiking and Backpacking

-It may be a bit of a misnomer to call these trips mere “backpacking” trips.
-The John Muir Trail is world-renowned for its length and beauty, traveling through some of the most spectacular national parks in the world.
-The White Mountain Traverse Hike and the High Sierra Hiking Route, on the other hand, are little known, tough, high energy, high elevation hikes.
+Take one of our introductory programs through our Backpacking School.
+Or if you are already and seasoned backpacker but want the company of a trained guide or someone to take care of the complex logistics associated with a longer hike such as the John Muir Trail – world-renowned for its length and beauty, traveling through some of the most spectacular national parks in the world.
+If you are looking for something off the travelled path then consider the White Mountain Traverse Hike or the High Sierra Hiking.
 Not enough vacation time for these?
 Then how about combining both a hike and a climb to the top of a fourteen thousand foot peak with our Mount Langley Ascent.

 Sometimes hauling a heavy pack around the mountains is a necessary evil, the only way to get to the truly remote places.
 But then sometimes the backbreaking work can be avoided.
 As our knees and shoulders give out we are finding that using porters or pack stock to get to basecamp makes life easier.
 Who does not want to come back after a hard day, clean up in a nearby stream, then have a dinner with fresh vegetables and maybe a salmon steak?
 This is not a dream!!